AbhiramRavula/Timetable-MECS/PROJECT_REPORT.md

 ## Chapter 5: MODULES IN PROPOSED SYSTEM

-The College Timetable Ace system is composed of several distinct modules, each responsible for a specific set of functionalities.
+The Timetable MECS system is composed of several distinct modules, each responsible for a specific set of functionalities.

 1.  **Data Management Module**
     *   **Objective**: To allow administrators to create, read, update, and delete all core data required for timetable generation.